channeladvisor/qdstoolbox/README.md

 Allows for an analysis based on the number of different plans in use, filtering queries that have a minimum/maximum number of execution plans.\
 \
 It can be executed in a Test mode to only return the impact executing it would have. both in Test mode or when executed to perform the actual QDS cache clean operations, the operations's can return an output in different formats:
-- Returned in the form of 2 tables, with one containing the parameters used and another with the detailed results.
+- One table, containing the detailed results.
-- Stored into 2 SQL tables, with one containing the parameters used and another with the detailed results.
+- Stored into 2 SQL tables, with one containing the parameters used (both explicitly defined and default values) and another with the detailed results.
 - Not returned at all.

 ### Use cases and examples